daniissac/firsthop/README.md

 # FirstHop - Computer Networking Blog

-A clean, minimal Hugo blog focused on computer networking education by Dani Issac.
+A clean, minimal Jekyll blog focused on computer networking education by Dani Issac.
 Built with modern web standards and optimized for performance and accessibility.

 ## ✨ Features

 - 🌐 **Networking focused** - Computer networking education and tutorials
 - 📝 **Markdown-based content** - Easy to write and maintain technical posts
 - 🎨 **Clean design** - Minimal aesthetic optimized for readability
-- ⚡ **Hugo-powered** - Lightning-fast static site generation
+- ⚡ **Jekyll-powered** - Fast and reliable static site generation
 - 📱 **Responsive design** - Great experience on all devices
 - 🚀 **Custom domain** - Hosted at firsthop.tech
 - 🎯 **SEO optimized** - Structured data and meta tags